kallaway/100-days-of-code/log.md

 Question 10:  Write java Program to Find Smallest and Largest Element in an Array..

 Question 11: Find the missing number in the array.

+###day 5: may 31 ,2021

+question 12; binary search
+question 13: find element in sorted rotated array in logn.